STEAM-Academy-PRO/revolution-robotics-pi-os/README.md

 * `RELEASE` (Default: bullseye)

    The release version to build images against.
-Valid values are jessie, stretch, buster, bullseye, and testing.
+Valid values are any supported Debian release.
+However, since different releases will have different sets of packages available, you'll need to either modify your stages accordingly, or checkout the appropriate branch.
+For example, if you'd like to build a `buster` image, you should do so from the `buster` branch.

  * `APT_PROXY` (Default: unset)